jozemario/mgh-nx-nextjs-workspace/README.md

 npm install -g yarn nx
 npx create-nx-workspace@latest

-✔ Where would you like to create your workspace? · it-ciam-management ✔ Which stack do you want to use? · none
+✔ Where would you like to create your workspace? · scope-apps-name ✔ Which stack do you want to use? · none
 ✔ Package-based or integrated? · integrated
 ✔ Enable distributed caching to make your CI faster · No